qouteall/qouteall-blog/blog/2025/My Views about AI.md

 People tend to **judge the value of art by the cost of producing**.
 If one sees a beautiful image and thinks it's good art, then when they know it's AI-generated, the same image suddenly becomes cheap.

+In some sense, when people appreciate art, they are appreaciting the efforts of human behind art, not just art itself.

 However, many old people don't recognize AI and often treat AI output as real good content.

 ## A search engine that understands context